 - 5. Where a relevant Department or Agency has decided a request, but a person is dissatisfied with the decision, the person may apply for an internal review (see Part IV of the FOI Act).
 The Department or Agency must make a decision on internal review within 30 days, unless an application for further time has been granted by the IC.
 It is not mandatory for a person to seek internal review prior to making an application for an IC review.
 If a person is dissatisfied with a decision on internal review, they may make an application for IC review. - 6.
-The Applicant currently has 22 applications under the FOI Act which were the subject of refusals or partial access decisions by the relevant government Department, and upon which the Applicant sought IC Review and has not received a decision from the Respondent.
-Of those 22 applications: - a. two have been with the IC for more than two years - b. twelve have been with the IC for more than a year, and - c. a further five have been with the IC for more than six months. - 7.
-A table marked "Appendix A" is attached to the Originating Application and sets out a summary of the 19 applications for IC Review which have been outstanding for six months or more (Long Term Outstanding IC Review Applications). - 8.
-On 18 August 2021, the Applicant received an email sent on behalf of the Respondent relating to an IC review sought by the Applicant on 21 June 2021 (MR21/00551).
+The Applicant currently has 232 applications under the FOI Act which were the subject of refusals or partial access decisions by the relevant government Department, and upon which the Applicant sought IC Review but has not received a decision from the Respondent.
+Of those 232 applications, at 1 September 2021: - a. two have been with the IC for more than two years - b. twelve have been with the IC for more than a year, and - c. a further five six have been with the IC for more than six months; and e.d.three have been with the IC for less than 6 months. - A table marked "Appendix A" is attached to the Amended Originating Application and sets out a summary of the 19-23 applications for IC Review, 20 of which have been outstanding for six months or more (at 1 September 2021) (Long Term Outstanding IC Review Applications).

+- 8. On 18 August 2021, the Applicant received an email sent on behalf of the Respondent relating to an IC review sought by the Applicant on 21 June 2021 (MR21/00551).
 The review is of a decision of the Department of Health made on 12 May 2021.
 Under the heading "next steps", the following was stated: